Not-Baguette/Project-Gideon/README.md

 A personal virus I made in python as a little fun project, This is continuation of Project Blackrod, a similar project but without a downloader and less features, you wouldn't be able to change the payload too because of that.
 Project Gideon will be regularly maintained and get features added if I got more nice ideas.
 I might not be updating it alot on Github though ~as I am too lazy to change it from personal use I made for myself or vice versa.~

 ## Todo (Totally not me just being lazy)
-### Once this is done, I will make the third release
+### Once this is done, I will make the third Major release
-- [ ] Make it more effecient by attaching several attachments at once
+- [X] Make it more effecient by attaching several attachments at once
+- [X] Win 11 Adaptibility checks
+- [ ] Readding Clairvoyance

+### I dunno when I will do this but I'll get to it sooner or later
 - [ ] Make it so that chrome is unopenable via `ctypes` lib

-### I dunno when I will do this but I'll get to it sooner or later
 - [ ] Make a builder for easier installation (Reason: I just never did it so I am not sure how and which approach should I do, should I go with `setup.py`? `build.bat`?
 [Probably going with `build.bat`])
 - [ ] Add `Hidden` attribute to the payload via either win32 lib or subprocessing lib (Reason: I am not sure if it would be easily detectable by an antivirus if I do that)
 - [ ] Consideration for sending stuff like chrome password etc via discord webhook
-- [ ] Make a switch incase you want to do it (Reason: Might be slightly memory consuming to check it every few seconds)
+- [ ] Make a switch incase you want to do it at a specific time (Reason: Might be slightly memory consuming to check it every few seconds)

 ## Features:
 `Downloader` Features: